soundpress/RulesOfNYC/docs/c30/index.rst

 Commission.
 "Commission" means the New York City Commission on Human Rights.

 Conditional offer of employment.
-"Conditional offer of employment," as used in Section 8-107(11-a) of the Administrative Code and 47 RCNY § 2-04 for purposes of establishing when an applicant's criminal history can be considered by an employer, refers to an offer of employment, promotion or transfer.
+"Conditional offer of employment," as used in § 8-107(11-a) of the Administrative Code and 47 RCNY § 2-04 for purposes of establishing when an applicant's criminal history can be considered by an employer, refers to an offer of employment, promotion or transfer.
 A conditional offer of employment can only be revoked based on one of the following:

    1. The results of a criminal background check, and only after the "Fair Chance Process," as defined in this section, has been followed.